11 Best Autoresponders Compared: Which Is THE One for...

 CPanel and Plesk

-Kamatera is an Israeli-based cloud hosting company with over two decades of IT and web service experience.
+Kamatera is a cloud hosting company with over two decades of IT and web service experience.

 The provider started its operations in 1995 and steadily grew to the reliable cloud host with thousands of customers it is today.